 “Pre-stressed concrete can overcome tension weaknesses of concrete, resulting in highly efficient structural systems,” Guo explained.
 “And the pre-cast technology allows pre-fabrication of smaller structural members in factories, which leads to great reduction in transportation costs and also better quality control.
 Typically, the wind turbine towers are made of steel and current industry-standard steel towers will not be cost-effective if going taller.”

-READ MORE ARTICLES ON SMART HOME SOLUTIONS:
+READ MORE ARTICLES ON WIND TURBINES:

 Elizabeth Montalbano is a freelance writer who has written about technology and culture for more than 15 years.
-She has lived and worked as a professional journalist in Phoenix, San Francisco and New York City.
-In her free time she enjoys surfing, traveling, music, yoga and cooking.
+She has lived and worked as a professional journalist in Phoenix, San Francisco, and New York City.
+In her free time she enjoys surfing, traveling, music, yoga, and cooking.
 She currently resides in a village on the southwest coast of Portugal.